ApaxPhoenix/CrawlPy/README.md

 ## License

-CrawlPy is licensed under the MIT License.
+CrawlPy is licensed under the CC0-1.0 License.
 For details, see [LICENSE](LICENSE).